Why is Bible study so essential to the Christian life? David Platt gives three reasons:

 We need God’s Word like a baby who needs milk.
 It’s not just a need; we crave it.
 I love that word in 1 Peter 2:2.
 We crave it.
-We have a hunger for it.
+Second, we have a hunger for it.
 We want it.
 We need it for our spiritual lives.
-We want it, and we cannot grow spiritually without it.
+Lastly, we want it, and we cannot grow spiritually without it.
 If we don’t give babies milk, then obviously they will be completely stunted in their growth.
 That’s a picture of the church of Jesus Christ apart from the pure milk of God’s Word.

 2. Bible study is essential for spiritual maturity.

 “About this, we have much to say, and it is hard to explain since you have become dull of hearing.
 For though by this time you ought to be teachers, you need someone to teach you again the basic principles of the oracles of God.
 You need milk, not solid food, for everyone who lives on milk is unskilled in the word of righteousness, since he is a child.
 But solid food is for the mature, for those who have their powers of discernment trained by constant practice to distinguish good from evil.”
 (Hebrews 5:11-14)